Buccan, Queensland: Geography

-Buccan is a low density semi-rural suburb with larger acreage bushland type blocks.
-Buccan does not have a formalised town centre or shopping facilities with its residents relying on Logan Village, Waterford and Beenleigh to access such services.
+Buccan is immediately south of Waterford and east of the Logan River.
+It is a low density semi-rural suburb with larger acreage bushland type blocks.
+Buccan does not have a formalised town centre or shopping facilities, with its residents relying on Logan Village, Waterford and Beenleigh to access such services.

 Buccan is home to the Buccan Conservation Park, a nature conservation area managed by the Queensland Parks and Wildlife Service.

 Waterford-Tamborine Road (State Route 95) runs through from north to south.